MaceChettiyadan/Y11Notes/Economics/5. Market Failure/PPT - Market Power.md

 - A firm has *market power* if it is able to affect the market price by varying output
 	- Firms in an imperfect market have market power as they are able to do so
 		- E.g. monopolies and oligopolies
 		- Applies not only to a monopoly, but also to oligopoly.
-Oligopolistic firms sometimes act together (or collude), usualy illegaly, to acquire monopoly power
+Oligopolistic firms sometimes act together (or collude), usually illegally, to acquire monopoly power
 - Caused by their characteristic barriers to entry

 #### Explain how market power can influence market efficiency, i.e. a deadweight loss